-At the time of writing, the next event is set for November 23rd to 26th, with the first day by invite only.
-A standard entrance ticket for the public days at the door costs €19.
+At the time of writing, the next event is set for February 22nd to 25th, with the first day by invite only.
+A standard entrance ticket for a public day at the door costs €19.

 The Am Hof area has some of its own artistic and historical treats.

 Or enjoy the architecture of the buildings, like the Bürgerliches Zeughaus at number 10 or Palais Collalto (where Mozart first performed in public in Vienna).